-No region of the United States is immune from a continuous stream of sales tax updates,
+No region of the United States is immune from sales tax updates…

 Regions across the U.S. experience a continuous stream of sales tax updates each and every week.
 The Northeast is no exception.
 One of the biggest challenges sales tax professionals face is keeping up with all these changes.

-Because states are often influenced by neighboring states’ approaches to sales tax, it can be helpful to look at regional trends to start getting a handle on your sales tax obligations and to predict which states might adopt a similar policy next.
+Because states are often influenced by their neighbors’ approaches to sales tax, it can be helpful to look at regional trends to get a handle on your sales tax obligations and to predict which states might adopt a similar policy next.

 To help those with business operations in the Northeast or those who make sales into Northeastern states keep up, we’re putting a magnifying glass on some of the key recent Northeastern sales tax changes.

 Sales tax rule changes reflect changes happening in the world.
-A year ago, how states treat face masks for sales tax purposes would not have mattered as intensely as it does now.
+A few years ago, how states treat marijuana for sales tax purposes would not have mattered as intensely as it does now.

 When you work in sales tax, you have to be agile in order to quickly accommodate the many updates and changes states throw your way on a weekly basis.